(~2700 words / 11-minute read)

 conclusion

 The centralized system is fragile.
-It depends on complete control.
-Its commanding grip loosens with even a slight unplanned alteration of conditions.
+It depends on ever more abnormal controls.
+Its grip loosens with even a slight unplanned alteration of conditions.

 Most elites support centralized control for lack of a serious alternative.
-As they switch to ours, others lose their will and power to stop us.
-We offer everyone peace and a way to heal from the cause of the suffering that drives us toward needless disaster.
+As they switch to ours, others will lose the will to hang on.
+We offer everyone peace.
+We offer a way to heal from the traumatic cause of the suffering that unconsciously drives us toward needless disaster.

-This is an individualist analysis of our ancient political problem, a solution, and a strategy to apply the solution.
+This is an individualist analysis of our ancient political problem, a solution, and a strategy to apply it.
 One can start small, alone or with others.
 It is cheap, rational, and quick.
-Properly understood and applied, it solves or enables solutions to all problems on every scale going back over 10,000 years.
+It leads to solutions to all problems on every scale going back over 10,000 years.
 It restores peace in the world, and man to his place in it.

-See notes on individualism for elaboration and more sources.
+See notes on individualism for elaboration of all points and more sources.

 -